Work and Appearances

 As a young playwright (Castle Miller) balances the childhood expectations of religion and theatre, she comes to realize the mentors she adores aren't who they appear to be, and neither are the scripts they've passed down to her.

-Developed in residency with New York Stage and Film and workshopped through Valdez Theatre Conference, INFERNA is an autobiographical play about trauma, forgiveness, and the absurd comedy of being a child.
+Developed in residency with New York Stage and Film and workshopped through the Valdez Theatre Conference, INFERNA is an autobiographical 2-hander about trauma, forgiveness, and the absurd comedy of being a child.

 INFERNA